ArthurClemens/dialogic-js/README.md

 # dialogic-js

-Control the opening and closing of dialogs and menus using HTML and vanilla JavaScript.
+Control the opening and closing of dialogs and menus using HTML and (optionally) vanilla JavaScript.

 This is a basic version of [dialogic](http://github.com/ArthurClemens/dialogic), to be used without a Virtual Dom library.